cyverse-archive/DE/architecture/index.md

 ## UI
 All of the UI services are provided by the DE api.
-The application itself is built with [GWT](http://www.gwtproject.org/).
+The application itself is built with [GXT](https://www.sencha.com/products/gxt/), a UI component library built on top of [GWT](http://www.gwtproject.org/).

 More information about the UI design and implementation may be found [here]({{site.github.url}}/ui).